MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policies-pc.md

 ## Achievements and awards

 The following requirements apply to titles that offer achievements, and awards on Xbox Live.
-All games targeting Xbox One are required to have Achievements and meet the following requirements.
+All games targeting Xbox One (or later) are required to have Achievements and meet the following requirements.
 Demos are not allowed to have achievements; however, they have the option of supporting Hero Stats.

 ### Achievements and Gamerscore (XR-055)